 - You can’t seem to find the time to so much as craft that super cute boho wall hanging that you just know would totally complete your living room.

 - PB&J and Goldfish crackers have reached the status of delicacy in your house.
 You can’t even imagine the reality of cooking a 4 course meal with a toddler wrapped around your leg.

 - You would 100% start painting but you can’t even fucking draw and where on earth would find the time to learn… to practice?!

 - You would love to share your honest, heartfelt opinions but your fingers shake when you try to type them on Facebook, and when you’re out with your friends you’re just trying to breathe and find what it takes to order your own latte…

 How do you find the courage and the time to let your magical self shine?

 Let me introduce you to a little secret (Well, thanks to memes it’s becoming more mainstream and not so much of a secret)…

 I’ve been wanting to blog about not giving a fuck for over a year now, I just didn’t know where to start.
 I’ve been pondering what in the hell to say about how to leave one’s field of fucks barren for quite some time… now I no longer feel the need to be insanely articulate on the subject.
 Manson has already covered it in the aforementioned post, and I’m positive that if you desire more in-depth info on the topic, his book is sure to provide it.

-Mark’s post so eloquently describes the heart of not giving a fuck, that I decided the best way to approach writing this piece was to introduce you to his writing and tell you my story…
+Mark’s post so eloquently describes the heart of not giving a fuck, that I decided the best way to approach writing this piece was to introduce you to his writing and share with you my story.

 After staring at a blank screen and a blinking cursor for what was probably way too long, pondering my winding path from feisty, socially anxious Fury to some sort of zen master of fucklessness.
 I think I’ve managed to adequately document some of the more pivotal moments.